chaoyangnz/phew/README.md

 - Create a `.phew.json` in your home directory

-put the config to describe where your watermarks are, you can use different watermark as per the category, a generic is used else.
+put the config to describe where your watermark is.

 example config:
 ```